cr-workshop-exercises/centralized-workflow-exercise/mains/bean-bowl.md

    - Add salt and pepper, then lightly mash.

 6. **Serve**
-   - Serve with cooked tortillas, a doll of sour cream and srinkled with cheese.
+   - Serve with cooked tortillas, a dollop of sour cream and sprinkled with cheese.